Submetering & Billing for Electric Vehicles

 - If there is a delay in installing the submeter after your established pilot start date, that time is still counted as part of your maximum 12 billing cycle participation period.

-- If any submeter interval data is not received after the start date as a result of a delay in installing the submeter, those intervals will be considered as “zero” by SCE when calculating your primary and PEV submeter monthly bills.
+- If any submeter interval data is not received after the start date as a result of a delay in installing the submeter, those intervals will be considered as “zero” by SCE when calculating your primary and EV submeter monthly bills.

 Submetering usage will appear on your billing statement but may or may not be visible or accurate on MyAccount, Green Button, or Budget Assistant because the submeter billing usage and cost information is only calculated once per billing cycle.

-To evaluate your PEV Submetering Customer Experience, you may be required to provide access to your home or facility in order for an independent third party evaluator to perform tests on your submeter.
+To evaluate your EV Submetering Customer Experience, you may be required to provide access to your home or facility in order for an independent third party evaluator to perform tests on your submeter.
 Such submeter testing is only required of 5% of participating customers.
 If your submeter is selected for testing, tests will be arranged at a convenient time, and your Submeter MDMA may be present.